 Who are you?

-Who is recieving the funds you raise?
+Who is receiving the funds you raise?

 - Our expenses are required filing fees for nonprofit organizations for federal and state regulations, bank fees, the cost of a PO box, and any credit card fees not covered by bidders during the auction.